What Counts Toward Clinical Hours in Hawaiʻi

 • Case consultation with a qualified supervisor

-Tracking Hours Properly
+Tracking Hours Properly:

 Keeping accurate records of your clinical hours is essential.
+Accurate documentation helps prevent confusion and ensures that your hours are accepted when applying for licensure.

 Supervisees should track:

-• Dates of clinical work
+• Dates and duration of direct and indirect clinical work

 • Type of activity